hiddeninformationlabs/network-coercion-model/README.md

 **Who your neighbors are matters more than who you are.** Resistant neighbor fraction (the proportion of your contacts who privately oppose adoption) is the strongest structural predictor of protection from coercion (OR = 0.638, p < 10⁻¹¹¹).
 Stronger than degree, betweenness, or clustering alone.

 **Topology effects are regime-dependent.** At low social pressure, everyone resists regardless of network shape.
 At extreme pressure, everyone capitulates.
-The window where network geometry determines outcomes sits at intermediate pressure, peaking at β₁/β₄ = 4.5 (η² = 0.137).
+The window where network topology determines outcomes sits at intermediate pressure, peaking at β₁/β₄ = 4.5 (η² = 0.137).
 This is where most real social systems likely operate.

 **The effect strengthens with scale.** Watts-Strogatz (clustered) networks produce significantly less coercion than Erdős-Rényi (random) networks, and this gap widens from Cohen's d = 0.99 at n = 300 to d = 2.04 at n = 2,000.

 **Preference drift makes it worse, not better.** When agent preferences are allowed to shift toward their neighbors' views (DeGroot-style updating), coercion rises from 52.5% to 62.7% of adopters.
 A small number of agents (155 across all fast-drift runs) have their preferences fully rewritten: they end up adopting *willingly* by the time they adopt, but only because sustained network pressure changed what they wanted.
 These agents are invisible to any post-hoc measurement.

 **The findings don't depend on how you define coercion.** Three different thresholds for classifying coercion (strict, original, lenient) produce the same predictor rankings, same directions, same significance levels.

+**Counterfactual experiments confirm structural causation.** Reshuffling utilities across network positions (breaking any preference-topology correlation) preserves RNF's predictive power (OR = 0.581, p < 0.001).
+Rewiring networks to matched-density random graphs eliminates the topology gap entirely.
+The protective effect is genuinely structural, not compositional.
+Spatial autocorrelation analysis (Moran's I) further shows that coercion is spatially clustered in ways a null model cannot reproduce.

 ## Reproducing the results